 It’s people like Guerra who make this process bear fruit.
 Volunteer New Orleans labor is crucial to our survival.
 So far, countless volunteers from around the country have come to New Orleans to help us revitalize our communities.
 But we need more.
 The job is not finished.
 In fact, its just beginning.

 There is no age requirement, but typically our volunteer New Orleans corps are students.
-Those under 18 must sign a waiver.
+Those under 18 must get signed parental consent.
 Younger student groups are evaluated on a case-by-case basis.

 “I’ve been volunteering with YRNO since the beginning of Katrina,” said Mike Kingston, YRNO’s construction supervisor.
 “And it’s really helped me become who I am today… I’ve learned more on the job site than I have in one year of schooling.”